 Legislation & Advocacy

 Americans for Ibogaine is committed to advancing policies that support FDA-approved ibogaine research in the United States.
-We work to educate lawmakers, researchers, and key stakeholders on ibogaine’s potential as a breakthrough treatment for substance use disorder and mental health conditions.
+We work to educate lawmakers, researchers, and key stakeholders on ibogaine’s potential as a breakthrough medical treatment for substance use disorder and mental health conditions.
 By advocating for science-backed regulatory pathways, we aim to position the U.S. as a leader in ibogaine research and expand access to innovative treatment options for those in need.

 ARIZONA